pmitche/react-native-usit-ui/README.md

 or follow the
 [official instructions](https://github.com/react-native-community/react-native-svg)

-Please notice that the correct react-native-svg version has to correspond to the react-native and react version.
+Please notice that the correct `react-native-svg` version has to correspond to the `react-native` and `react` version used in your project.

 # Components